 Graduate Work from Other Institutions

-No credits of prior coursework are allowed to satisfy requirements.
+No credits of graduate coursework from other institutions are allowed to satisfy requirements.

 No credits from a UW–Madison undergraduate degree are allowed to count toward the degree.